 - Papdi can be stored in airtight container for 1 month.

-If you want to make round papdi, divide the dough in about 30 equal parts and roll them individually into 2 1/2 inch rounds.
-Prick with a fork in about 4 to 5 places
+To make round papdi, divide the dough in about 30 equal parts and roll them individually into 2½-inch rounds.
+Prick with a fork in four to five places.

-- Mash the chickpeas lightly with the back of a fork and mix with hari (cilantro) chutney to your taste.
+- Mash the chickpeas lightly and mix with hari (cilantro) chutney to your taste.
 Keep aside.

-- Put the yogurt into a bowl and mix with a fork or whisk until very smooth.
-Use some milk as needed to make a consistency similar to pancake batter.
+- Put the yogurt into a bowl and whisk until smooth.
+Add a little milk as needed to consistency of pancake batter.
 Add salt to taste.
-Keep aside.
+Set aside

 - Arrange the papdi on a large plate.

 - Place a slice of potato on top of each papdi (does not need to be the exact size).
 Place ½ teaspoon of the chickpea mixture over each potatoa slice.

 - Drizzle yogurt over each papdi.